kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interests
 ======
-My research interests lie in machine/statistical learning, optimization, and deep learning applications.
-I am more oriented to learning theory and analysis, but I am also interested in nice applications.
+My research interest is in theoretical aspect of machine/statistical learning and optimization.
+I am working on learning theory for mixture models with specialty in EM algorithm.
+My journey has just started, and I am planning to pursue on more broad subjects in machine learning.